juspay/omnix/doc/src/om/ci.md

 ### Options

 - Pass `copy-inputs=true` if you wish to copy all flake inputs recursively.
 This is useful if you have private Git inputs.
 For example, `om ci run --on "ssh://myname@myserver?copy-inputs=true" ~/code/myproject`
-- Omnix copies the results back to local store.
-You can disable this using `copy-outputs=false`.
-For example, `om ci run --on "ssh://myname@myserver?copy-outputs=false" ~/code/myproject`
+- Omnix copies the results back to local store, unless `--no-out-link` was passed.

 ## Examples